nim901/gfycat/README.md

     3. query the upload url
     4. query an existing gfycat link
     5. query if a link is already exist
+    6. download the mp4 file

 ## Usage:

 ### upload a file:
-uploading a file from remote is very easy:
+Uploading a file from remote is very easy:

 ```python
 upload = gfycat().upload("i.imgur.com/lKi99vn.gif")
 ```

-or the longer version:
+Or the longer version:

 ```python
 upload = gfycat()
 upload = upload.upload("i.imgur.com/lKi99vn.gif")
 ```

-you can also upload a file from your local machine (for this you will have to use the requests module):
+You can also upload a file from your local machine (for this you will have to use the requests module):

 ```python
 upload = gfycat().uploadFile(r"C:\not\funny\sample.gif")